Bonnie168-byte/Pawsense/README.md

 ### Business Objective (≤ 50 words)

-> This project aims to detect dog behavioral states from images using deep learning, enabling personalized product recommendations and improving customer retention for pet e-commerce platforms like Chewy.com.
+> This project aims to detect dog emotion states from images using deep learning, enabling personalized product recommendations and improving customer retention for pet e-commerce platforms like Chewy.com.

 ---